-Regulations and rules established at the National Archives were very strict: no pens are allowed in the building, pencils will be provided; no hats or handbags are permitted; all types of transcripts and photocopies must be reviewed and stamped at the exit; all documents are allowed to be copied but each time prior approval must be granted; all researchers are closely monitored, with archival staff showing up to ask questions at any infraction or suspected move; any request slip of documents must be accurately filled out and must be reviewed and countersigned by an archival staff prior to submission; the maximum of each request is 22 boxes loaded on a cart; the waiting time of each request is one hour and a half.
+Regulations and rules established at the National Archives were stringent: no pens are allowed in the building, pencils will be provided; no hats or handbags are permitted; all types of transcripts and photocopies must be reviewed and stamped at the exit; all documents are allowed to be copied but each time prior approval must be granted; all researchers are closely monitored, with archival staff showing up to ask questions at any infraction or suspected move; any request slip of documents must be accurately filled out and must be reviewed and countersigned by an archival staff prior to submission; the maximum of each request is 22 boxes loaded on a cart; the waiting time of each request is one hour and a half.

-But as one can see, the outcome was that, from these inordinate documents, my brother has produced more than 200 8"x11" pages discoursing about General Hieu.
+But as one can see, the outcome was that, from these inordinate documents, my brother had produced more than 200 8"x11" pages discoursing about General Hieu.
 One should know that those articles were generated without any pre-planning from my part.
-Usually a sudden title sparked in my brain, then at 3:00 a.m.
+Usually, a sudden title sparked in my brain, then at 3:00 a.m.
 I went to my desk, turned on the computer, started to type without any outline, beginning the introduction paragraph without having any idea what the main body and what the conclusion would look like!
 Each time a backup document was needed, my hand just reached out and pulled out the right documents without any painful search.
 The writing process was extremely smooth and easy: I was working under my brother's guidance.
 In other words, my brother was using a psychic pen in me.

 Virtuous and Religious Traits in General Hieu.

 Let me narrate how I put together this article.
 One day, I phoned to Colonel Le Khac Ly to ask him one piece of information concerning my brother.
-He answered that he did not know it, he then carried on the conversation with bric and brac memories about his relationship with my brother.
-A few days later, I had to call Colonel Ta Thanh Long to resolve a particular matter; afterwards, he went on reminiscing about my brother.
+He answered that he did not know it; he then carried on the conversation with "bric and brac" memories about his relationship with my brother.
+A few days later, I had to call Colonel Ta Thanh Long to resolve a particular matter; afterward, he went on reminiscing about my brother.
 The following week, I called Colonel Nguyen Khuyen to thank him for sending me an article, and we freely exchanged thoughts about General Hieu.
 In all these telephone conversations, I did not pay much attention to, nor did I jot down any notes of our exchanges.
 Nevertheless, a few days later, the psychic pen drew out the article entitled Virtuous and Religious Traits in General Hieu, the content of which was woven with details provided by our above-mentioned three Colonels in non-related telephone conversations.

 With the theory of "Blitzkrieg" in my possession, I was further guided to the battle of Svay Rieng narrated in the Vietnam Experience series that I had posted in my article entitled Deputy Commander of 3rd Corps.
-Low and behold, I discovered to my amazement that there was a perfect match between the theory as spelled out by the text book and the implementation of that theory as realized in that particular battle.
+Low and behold, I discovered to my amazement that there was a perfect match between the theory as spelled out by the textbook and the implementation of that theory as realized in that particular battle.
 There is no possible denial that the Svay Rieng battle employed the "Blitzkrieg" tactic.

 Attack versus Retreat Posture

-In the article General Hieu, A Competent General , when I reached the section The Art Of Military Retreat, I was stuck because I did not know how to discourse about military retreat.
+In the article General Hieu, A Competent General, when I reached the section The Art Of Military Retreat, I was stuck because I did not know how to discourse about the military retreat.
 I was forced to turn off the computer and planned to look for books dealing with military retreat, especially books written by Pham Kim Vinh, whom I had heard used to be an instructor of strategy and tactics in Vietnamese Military Colleges.
-But at 3 o'clock a.m. of the following day, upon starting up my computer as usual, my fingers began to type lines which matched one by one between attack and retreat postures (action/reaction, phases well defined/undefined, solid/loose coordination, element of time at/not at one disposal, with/without fire power supports, uni/quadri-dimensional front line, targeted/untargeted enemy, high/low troops morale), while my eyes followed wide opened the appearance of these lines that, although were the direct products of my fingers, but definitely the lines of thoughts were not mine!
+But at 3 o'clock a.m. of the following day, upon starting up my computer as usual, my fingers began to type lines which matched one by one between attack and retreat postures (action/reaction, phases well defined/undefined, solid/loose coordination, element of time at/not at one disposal, with/without firepower supports, uni/quadri-dimensional front line, targeted/untargeted enemy, high/low troops morale), while my eyes followed wide opened the appearance of these lines that, although were the direct products of my fingers, but definitely the lines of thoughts were not mine!

 The Unique Combat Style of General Hieu.

 Then, the first section - the emphasis on intelligence gathering - was produced without much difficulty because I just had to rely on the documents already in hand.
-However, when I reached the second section - the usage of recon units - I bumped into a dead end street because the documents in hand did not mention about this element.
+However, when I reached the second section - the usage of recon units - I bumped into a dead-end street because the documents in hand did not mention about this element.
 At that moment in time, I switched into looking up my e-mails.
 Low and behold, an e-mail pop up whose author was Tran Hoai Thu, a former recon officer of 22nd Division Commanding General Hieu.
 And so the content of that unexpected e-mail became the content of the second section!

-I have to confess that when my brother used the psychic pen to make me write the section "Tandem Infantry-Armor Formula" was the very first time I came to be aware that he excelled in the usage of armored vehicles, because I knew he did not originate from armor units.
+I have to confess that when my brother used the psychic pen to make me write the section "Tandem Infantry-Armor Formula" was the very first time I came to be aware that he excelled in the usage of armored vehicles because I knew he did not originate from armor units.

 The Battle of Snoul.

 When I tackled this article, I was in the dark in terms of the starting and the ending dates of this operation, and thus was unable to select which operational order documents to rely on in the reconstruction of this operation.
 It was the discovery of the three letters which my brother had sent to his wife from the front-line that allowed me to pinpoint the starting date and the ending date of this Snoul operation.
-The result was a report, with all the details, of Snoul operation under the own eyes of the Commanding General who had designed and commanded this battle.
+The result was a report, with all the details of Snoul operation under the own eyes of the Commanding General, who had designed and commanded this battle.